Academic Programs / Theater, Film & Media Arts

 Credits Not Applied Toward the Degree

-Credits earned in the following courses are not applied toward a degree in the School of Media and Communication: lower-level courses in Military Science, Topical Studies, RCC, ELECT, and Mathematics 0015.
+Credits earned in the following courses are not applied toward a degree in the Center for the Arts' Division of Theater, Film & Media Arts: lower-level courses in Military Science, Topical Studies, RCC, ELECT, and Mathematics 0015.

 Each fall and spring semester, those undergraduates who have met the credit hour and academic criteria for their school or college are placed on the Dean's List.
 See the Dean's List policy for specific GPA and credit-hour requirements.